 Here’s how I made it happen.

 1. I’m not one of those sell-everything-and-travel-the-world-with-just-a-backpack types.
-More power to them, but I like coming home to my really nice house that I own by myself, hanging out with my large group of friends, and spending time with my sweet man, Kary Kern (who is also my part-time photographer).
+More power to them, but I like coming home to my really nice house that I own by myself, hanging out with my large group of friends, and spending time with my sweet man and photographer, Kary Kern.

-And I like to stay (physically) connected to my two amazing kids, now all grown up and no longer live at home, but within a relatively short drive.
+And I like to stay connected to my two amazing kids, now in their 20’s and no longer live at home, but within a relatively short drive.

 2. I was a lobbyist for 10 years.
 It’s true, politics is like watching sausages being made…you really don’t want to know what’s in it.
+But I was successful.
 My picture was on the front page of the Wall Street Journal, and I won the “Unsung Hero Award” which came with a $25k check.
 Yeah, one of those giant photo-op ones.

 3. Around 2011, it occurred to me that I might be able to fund my wanderlust by combining my two loves: travel and writing.
 Seriously, it was the proverbial light bulb over my head.
 I’d already been published in several magazines revolving around my political activism, so I thought, “Why not try to get published writing something people actually want to read?”
 I did a bit of online research and went to a traveler writer’s workshop, and submitted my first story to International Living Magazine.
 And they accepted it!

-4. I began writing for a series of publications, some paid while others gave me the exposure I needed to get perks, FAM trips, and self-guided press trips.
+5. I began writing for a series of publications, some paid while others gave me the exposure I needed to get perks, FAM trips, and self-guided press trips.
 My picture has been on the cover of The Barefoot Writer magazine.
-To see where I’ve been published, click on the “Published” tab above.
+To see where I’ve been published, click on the “Bylines” tab above.

-7. I haven’t monetized Luggage and Lipstick yet.
+8. I haven’t monetized Luggage and Lipstick yet.
 Maybe when I hit 10,000 page views every month…..
+I’m very close.